 Phylloscopidae – Leaf Warblers & Allies

-The species are of various sizes, often green-plumaged above and yellow below, or more subdued with greyish-green to greyish-brown colours, varying little or not at all with the seasons.
-The tails are not very long and contain 12 feathers (unlike the similar Abroscopus species, which have 10 tail feathers).
-Many species are more easily identified by their distinctive songs than their dull plumage.
+They often have green-plumaged above and yellow below, or even more subdued with greyish-green to greyish-brown colours, varying little or not at all with the seasons.
+The tails are not very long and contain twelve feathers (unlike the similar Abroscopus species, which have ten tail feathers).
+Many species are more easily identified by their distinctive songs than their similar plumage.
+Helpfully, some have wing-bars, eyestripes or caps of a different colour.
+However, much of their song is simple buzzing or repetitive trills.

 The Phylloscopidae comprises many small tree-loving warbler species.
 Many are canopy or sub-canopy dwellers, gleaning insects from leaves or catching food on the wing.
 There are many species breeding at temperate and high latitudes in Eurasia that migrate substantial distances to winter in southeast Asia, India, or Africa.
 An example is Tickell’s Leaf Warbler, which breeds in scrub at high elevation in the Himalayas and on the Tibetan Plateau and then moves downslope and south to winter in the Himalayan foothills of India and Burma.